ilpropheta/see/README.md

 See
 =======

-Simple expression evaluator.
+Simple expression evaluator in C++.
 Revisitation of the Shunting-yard algorithm.

 ### In a nutshell ###